Kernel-SDF: An Open-Source Library for Real-Time Signed Distance Function Estimation using Kernel Regression

 \subsubsection{\bf Log-GP for Unsigned Distance Estimation}

-Given the front-end sign prediction $s(\bfx)$ in \eqref{eq:sign_prediction}, we decompose the SDF as $d(\bfx) = s(\bfx) \cdot u(\bfx)$, where $u(\bfx) \geq 0$ is an unsigned distance function (UDF).
+Given the front-end sign prediction $s(\bfx)$ in \eqref{eq:sign_prediction}, we decompose the SDF as $d(\bfx) = s(\bfx) \cdot u(\bfx)$, where $u(\bfx) \geq 0$ is a UDF.
 Thus, the back-end only needs to learn the UDF $u(\bfx)$.
-Varadhan's formula \cite{varadhan_behavior_1967} reveals that the UDF is related to short-time heat diffusion:
+Varadhan's formula \cite{varadhan_behavior_1967} shows that the UDF is related to the short-time heat diffusion equation:

 where $v(\bfx,t)$ is the solution to the heat equation ${\partial v/\partial t = \Delta v}$ with boundary condition $v(\bfx,t)=1$ for $\bfx \in \partial\calO$.
 Log-GPIS \cite{lan2021loggpis} shows that GP regression of $f(\bfx) = \exp(-\lambda u(\bfx))$ with Mat\'ern 3/2 kernel can approximate \eqref{eq:varadhan_equation} well when the kernel scale $\sqrt{3}/\lambda$ is small.
 The UDF can be recovered as $u(\bfx) \approx - \log \bbE[f(\bfx)] / \lambda$.
 The GP $f(\bfx)$ is trained on the dataset of surface points $\calD_\text{surf}=\{\bfx_i, \sigma_i^2\}_{i=1}^N$ with labels $f(\bfx_i)=\exp(-\lambda \cdot 0)=1$.
 The posterior mean and variance of $f(\bfx_*)$ at a query point $\bfx_*$ are given by: